Extreme Nomads’ Sports and Outdoors Guide to Pak Nam Pran

 Cycling in Pak Nam Pran

-The beach roads are without end, mostly flat and with great scenery, but If you’re more into mountain biking or even downhill, there are also a few trails in the relief around town that are still being built by Loose Riders nomads when they come for a few months per year.
+The beach roads are without end, mostly flat and offer great scenery, but If you’re more into mountain biking or even downhill MTB, there are also a few trails in the relief around town that are still being built by Loose Riders nomads when they come for a few months per year.

 Paragliding in Pak Nam Pran

-Although it is possible to fly here all year, you will find the best weather conditions running from January to April, which is the window the local paragliding school has chosen to operate.
+Although it is possible to fly here all year, you will find the best weather conditions for paragliding in Pak Nam Pran from January-April, which is the window the local paragliding school has chosen to operate.

-300 Peaks Paragliding: Since 2013, every year from January to March, 300 Peaks proposes flying tours, tow and SIV courses for any levels around different spots in the region (like the mountainous national park Sam Roi Yot- which gave its name to the school, 300 Peaks).
+Since 2013, every year from January to March, 300 Peaks proposes flying tours, tow and SIV courses for all level around different spots in the region (like the mountainous national park Sam Roi Yot- which gave its name to the school, 300 Peaks).

 Where to stay in Pak Nam Pran

-Some won’t even bother with a sign at all, so if you see a empty house that you really have a crush on, just look around for a neighbor that speaks a bit of English (otherwise the word for “house” in Thai is “baan”) and usually they will know the owner and hook you up after a few hand moves and laughs.
+Some won’t even bother with a sign at all; so if you see a empty house that you really have a crush on, just look around for a neighbour that speaks a bit of English (otherwise the word for “house” in Thai is “baan”) and usually they will know the owner and hook you up after a few hand moves and laughs.

 Locals here are usually very accommodating and not that fond of paperwork, so if you’re ready to pay upfront for the number of months you’d wish to stay, you could easily strike a deal without a year contract.

 Just always make sure to check the wifi and its quality before shaking hands, in addition to the usual things like: does it have hot water?
 Aircon?
 Does it comes furnished?
 Is there a farm right next to your door that will wake you up every morning at dawn?